-People with disabilities currently represent around 17% of the Hobson Bay Community, or around 15,769 people.
+People with disabilities currently represent around 17% of the Hobson Bay Community or around 15,769 people.
 While disability can have a major impact on people in any environment, one of the largest issues is the physical barriers that people face within their everyday environment.
 These barriers make it difficult for people to enjoy a spontaneous and comfortable quality of life.
-A community must be a physical accessible space, with increased access for all community members.
+A community must be a physically accessible space, with increased access for all community members.

 At present, the council is constructing new buildings, and engaging in significant alterations and upgrades to comply with the Building Codes of Australia, ensuring compliance with access provisions regarding the Disability Discrimination act.
-However, these standards are only the minimum requirements.
-The definition of universal design is more comprehensive and highlights the fact that products and environments should be accessible to everyone, without adapted design being required.
+However, these standards are only minimum requirements.
+The definition of universal design is more comprehensive and highlights the fact that products and environments should be accessible to everyone, without the adapted design being required.

 Hobson’s Bay Council is now committed to going beyond those minimum standards and embracing the concepts of universal design in new buildings.
 The council will be engaging in significant upgrades to all buildings and working with other businesses and developers to encourage the use of the same wider principles within the Victorian and Australian governments.
-This will support the use of universal design in all regulatory frameworks.
+This will support the use of the universal design in all regulatory frameworks.